How to Become a Speech Therapist in South Carolina

 Featured Programs:

 To become a speech therapist in South Carolina, you’ll need to become familiar with Board of Examiners in Speech-Language Pathology and Audiology.
-Meeting state licensing requirements involves earning a master’s degree in speech-language pathology from an ASHA-accredited university, completing 9 months of supervised professional employment, and passing the national SLP exam.
+Meeting state licensing requirements involves earning a master’s degree in speech-language pathology from an ASHA-accredited program, completing 9 months of supervised professional employment, and passing the national SLP exam.

 Follow these steps to become a licensed speech-language pathologist in South Carolina: